fasrc/seff-account/README.md

 Each line represents a bin on a histogram.
 First line is from 0 to 10% CPU efficiency, second line is from 10 to 20% CPU efficiency, third line is from 20 to 30% CPU efficiency, and so on.

 In this example, we can see that most jobs (18 out of 26) had a CPU efficiency of 10%.
-Thus, users in jharvard_lab, should look into improving cpu efficiency.
+Thus, users in jharvard_lab, should investigate which jobs are not CPU efficient and then look into improving their CPU efficiency.

 ```